Introduction

 Draw your own conclusions

-You have just explored five sources.
-What questions might you still have?
-What topics might still need to be explored before best weighing your evidence?
+You have just explored three sources.
+What questions remain?
+What topics still need to be explored before best weighing your evidence?

-It is important to note that some women may have not benefitted from the same progress in rights as other women.
+It is important to note that some women may not have benefited from the same progress in rights as other women.
 Consider some of your learning from previous learning activities about:

 It can be challenging to draw conclusions from evidence when studying history.
 Sometimes you use reliable sources and find evidence that is all true, but one source can contradict another.
 What do you do with contradictory facts?